szhem/log4j-json-layout/README.md

             "mdc_key_1": "mdc_val_1"
         },
         "ndc": "ndc_1 ndc_2 ndc_3",
-        "source_host": "szhem-nb",
+        "source_host": "vm",
         "@timestamp": "2013-11-17T10:21:41.863Z",
         "thread": "main",
         "@version": "1"
     }

-If there is an exception the logged message will look like the following one:
+If there is an exception, the logged message will look like the following one:

     {
         "exception": {